exiction/aws-beanstalk-nodejs-template/readme.md

 ### Basic Authentication

 - **`htpasswd`**: A file will be generated in the git pipeline (using secrets) and moved to the Nginx configuration directory to handle basic authentication.
 The `.htpasswd` file is used to secure certain routes.
-- The username can be changed in the pipeline "main.yml" (default: "username")

 - **`00_move_htpasswd.sh`**: A script in `.platform/hooks/postdeploy/` that moves the `.htpasswd` file from the deployment package to the Nginx configuration directory and restarts Nginx.